HDSA Huntington’s Disease Center of Excellence at UF Health

 HD is a rare autosomal dominantly inherited disorder, meaning that affected individuals have a 50/50 chance of passing on the disease to their offspring.
 In HD it takes only one copy of the altered gene to develop the disease.
 In 1983 the gene for HD was found and localized to chromosome 4, but it was not until 1993 that the HTT gene (also known as “interesting transcript 15” or IT15), which codes for the protein Huntingtin, and the specific causal mutation were identified.
 HD is caused by a mutation in the HTT gene characterized by a triplet DNA (deoxyribonucleic acid) nucleotide expansion, CAG, which encodes the amino acid glutamine.
 The result is a “polyglutamine” expansion in the Huntingtin protein that leads to abnormal protein deposition, dysfunction, and neuronal loss in the brain.
 Despite the fact the gene mutation and associated protein are known, we still do not know how mutant Huntingtin causes disease.
 To date there is no cure for HD, but research is ongoing and novel treatments are actively being developed.

 Persons afflicted with HD have a 50% chance of passing on the affected gene to their children.
 If a child inherits the affected gene, he or she will develop the disease at some point in their life.
 If the affected gene is not inherited, then there is no risk for developing HD or passing on the gene to successive generations.
-The availability of a gene test for HD allows for physicians to tests subjects at risk, many years before they develop the disease.
+The availability of a gene test for HD allows for physicians to tests persons at risk many years before they develop the disease.
 However, the fact that this is possible does not mean that everyone at risk should be tested.
 Choosing whether to have the gene test can be difficult and should be coordinated by a team specialized in HD care.
+Here at UF we offer predictive testing for HD but strongly recommend meeting first with our providers and seeking genetic counseling.

 Links for more information